-Yes that’s me in the 1960’s in the garden of our family home in Kent.
-I remember these photographs being taken by my kind and gentle brother Stephen.
-He died suddenly, a few years later.
+Yes, that’s me growing up at our family home in Kent.
+I remember these photographs being taken by my kind and gentle brother Stephen who sadly died at the age of 20.

-I started life with whooping cough, then fully recovered and grew as a happy individual with a love of animals and the countryside.
-School was something I didn’t particularly enjoy but left with enough exam passes to secure an office job in London.
-Throughout almost 40 years at work, I acquired more qualifications and led a small team at one point but the best part was working with amazing people.
+I started life with whooping cough, then fully recovered and became a happy individual with a love of animals and the countryside.
+School was something I didn’t particularly enjoy but left with enough exam passes to secure a job in London.
+Throughout almost 40 years at work, I acquired professional qualifications and led a small team at one point, but the best part of all, was working with truly amazing people.

-However my world changed when I became deeply affected by unforeseen negative events and felt that my future was hopeless.
-The prospect of facing life again was really difficult for me but was definitely aided by the comfort, encouragement and support I received from someone who understood exactly how I felt, having been through a similar experience.
+However, my world changed suddenly when I became deeply affected by unforeseen events, which then led to feelings of hopelessness about the future.
+I withdrew from everything and everyone.
+The prospect of facing life again and taking control was extremely difficult, but was aided by the comfort, encouragement and support I received from those who completely understood my plight, having been through similar experiences.

-For anyone going through this hopelessness now, I want to say “I know how you feel and you are much more than just your thoughts and feelings – you are energy and power so give your head a rest and let yourself relax for a while, then be guided on an intuitive level.”
-I didn’t intend to write a book initially (that may be obvious) and I am not medically qualified but I wanted to highlight how anyone can lose their sense of purpose in life – and then definitely find it again.
+For anyone going through this sense of hopelessness now, I want to say “I know how you feel and I also know that you are much more than your thoughts and feelings – you are energy and power, so give your head a rest and let yourself relax for a while, then be guided on an intuitive level.
+In other words; do what feels right for you, there’s no pressure.”
+I didn’t intend to write a book (that may be obvious) and I am not medically qualified but I wanted to highlight how anyone can lose their sense of purpose in life – then definitely find it again.

-Now I continue to write about life’s strange twists & turns and the intuition that can bring about fate and destiny.
-I try to write with the same openness and honesty as before and touch on issues which are important to me such as integrity, courtesy and cleanliness – but hopefully not in a boring way – I do have a sense of humour and laugh out loud regularly!
+To this day, I continue to write about life’s strange twists and turns and the intuition that can bring about good fortune.
+There are failures sometimes too.
+I try to write with openness and honesty and touch on subjects which are important to me, such as current news articles, people’s acts of courtesy and kindness, science and nature, and keeping a positive mindset – but not in a boring way – I do have a sense of humour and laugh out loud regularly!

-Apart from writing, my other favourite things in life are spending time with my beloved husband and cats at our home in the beautiful Essex countryside, enjoying cycling or motorbike trips, seeing family and friends, taking photographs of animals, birds and scenery, being out in the fresh air and eating good food.
+Apart from writing, I enjoy spending time with my beloved husband and cats at our forever home in the beautiful English countryside, enjoying trips out, spending time with family and friends, eating good food and being out in the fresh air whilst taking photographs of animals, birds and scenery.

-I am very grateful to all the people who have made my books and website possible and am sincerely thankful to those who have read my books and those who have commented.
+I am very grateful to all the people who have made my books and website possible and am sincerely thankful to those who have read my books.